linZHank/linzhank.github.io/index.md

 ---

 # Greetings!
-Welcome to a Palebluedotian's mumbles.
+You are reading a Palebluedotian's mumbles.